-In determining fair value of the stock-based compensation payments, the Company uses the Black-Scholes model and a single option award approach for share options and a barrier option pricing model for multi-year performance based restricted share units or MRSUs, both of which require the input of subjective assumptions.
+In determining fair value of the stock-based compensation payments, the Company uses the Black-Scholes model and a single option award approach for share options, which requires the input of subjective assumptions.
 These assumptions include: the fair value of the underlying share, estimating the length of time employees will retain their awards before exercising them (expected term), the estimated volatility of the Company's ordinary share price over the expected term (expected volatility), risk-free interest rate (interest rate), expected dividends and the number of shares subject to awards that will ultimately not complete their vesting requirements (forfeitures).

-Where modifications are made to vesting conditions, the Company considers the nature of the change and accounts for the change in accordance with ASC 715 Compensation - Stock Compensation.
-The Company determined that certain modifications made during the year ended March 31, 2020 were type III in nature and accordingly the original compensation expense related to these awards was reversed and the value of the awards was re-measured at the date of the change and was expensed over the vesting period of the awards concerned.
+Where modifications are made to vesting conditions, the Company considers the nature of the change and accounts for the change in accordance with ASC 718 Compensation - Stock Compensation.
+The Company determined that during the year ended March 31, 2021 certain modifications were type I in nature and certain modifications were type III in nature.
+In respect of the type I modifications the incremental fair value over the original grant-date fair value was measured at the modification date and was expensed over the remaining vesting period of the awards concerned.
+In respect of the type III modifications, the original compensation expense related to these awards was reversed and the value of the awards was re-measured at the date of the change and was expensed over the vesting period of the awards concerned.
+The Company determined that certain modifications made during the year ended March 31, 2020 were type III in nature.